- Handmade 100% woven silk

 Flight-demonstrated CAT engine technology will enable a wide variety of exciting scientific and commercial opportunities.
 By contributing to the CAT campaign, you have helped future spacecraft make amazing discoveries about extraterrestrial bodies and further our understanding of the near-Earth environment, the Solar System, and beyond.

-With your purchase of a BowTie, you are not only raising awareness, but $10 will be donated University of Michigan Aerospace.
+With your purchase of a BowTie, you are not only raising awareness, but $10 will be donated to the University of Michigan Department of Engineering.

 10 in stock